Law of Supply and Demand - Explained

 The law of supply and demand reflects the relationship between demand and supply in that a change in one causes a change in the other.
 According to the law of supply and demand, when there is higher demand for a commodity, there is a rise in the supply of such commodity and vice versa.
 The law of supply and demand explains the interaction between the desire for a product and the supply of that product.
 For instance, if the supply of a product is how and the demand is high, it means such product is scarce and insufficient for the number of people that wants it, hence, it will lead to an increase in the price of the product.

-A Little More on What is the Law of Supply and Demand
+How is the Law of Supply and Demand Used?

 The law of supply and demand is an economic theory that explains how demand and supply are connected and how these two concepts strive to find market balance or equilibrium price.
 Usually, when there is excess supply in the market and a low demand for the supplied products, there is a decrease in the price of goods.
 There are many factors that influence demand and supply.
 Supply and demand can rise for multiple reasons, so also can they decline.
 The law of supply and demand is connected to almost all economic principles, although there are exceptions.